Leafwing-Studios/Emergence/design/src/research/hive-mind-upgrades.md

 ## Implied constraints

 - *Emergence* must have an achievement system
+- unlocking milestones for the first time should grant an achievement
 - achievements must be tracked on a per-playthrough basis
 - achievements used in this system should be achievable in every playthrough by every player
 - achievements should show progress towards the goal